trailofdad/Interactive-Button-Botkit-Boilerplate/README.md

 * Includes sample help method
 * Includes uptime method
 * Includes config file for tokens
-* Includes a method to get cat gifs on demand.

 ##To get your App up and running:
     * Run an `npm install`